 Day 4: Le Galion Beach

 Le Galion Beach is next to bustling Orient Beach.
 The area offers lots of exciting attractions.
-The Butterfly Farm (La Ferme des Papillons) contains a beautifully landscaped garden, waterfall, pond, Japanese fish and tranquil music.
+The Butterfly Farm (La Ferme des Papillons) contains marvels such as a beautifully landscaped garden, waterfall, pond, Japanese fish and tranquil music.
 As you wander through this serene atmosphere, some of the world’s most exotic butterflies fly around you, laying eggs and performing courting dances.
 Early each morning the butterflies emerge from their chrysalis to take their first flight.
-There are guided tours, and a gift shop and refreshment stand.
+Guided tours, a gift shop and refreshment stand are also located here.
 Nearby, the Bayside Riding Stables offer horse (and pony) riding for all ages and skill levels on trails through the Marine Reserve and along the beach.

 Day 5: Phillipsburg, Frontstreet and Great Bay Beach

 Phillipsburg is the Dutch Capital, which has now become the independent country of Sint Maarten.
-Old renovated buildings, and typical Antillean architecture characterize this bustling seaside city.
+Old renovated buildings as well as the typical Antillean architecture characterize this bustling seaside city.

 Frontstreet and Backstreet are the main roads, bisected by little alleyways crammed with retail shops.
-Old Street is dotted with gift stores and art galleries, and Back Street has a colorful local market, souvenir shops, and inexpensive clothing.
+Gift stores and art galleries fill Old Street.
+Back Street, on the other hand, has a colorful local market, souvenir shops, and inexpensive clothing.
 History buffs will enjoy the St. Maarten National Heritage Foundation is a small museum, in a converted 1800s house, with exhibits covering the culture, history, flora and fauna of the island, and reference and video libraries.

 Great Bay beach is just steps away and offers a lovely respite from shopping.
-The sand is white, the sea a lovely shade of turquoise and the boardwalk is lined with places to eat, drink and shop.
+The sand is white, along with a lovely turquoise sea.
+Places to eat, drink and shop line the boardwalk.
 There are plenty of places to rent chairs, access wifi, get cold brews, and rent Jet Skis or banana boat rides.

 Day 6: Simpson Bay